ig-or/QWTWPlot.jl/README.md

 now, you can click on the plots (when "marker mode" enabled! usually this means that 'arrow button' was pressed) and see how your callback is working.
  BTW it is called from the different Julia thread, so be careful.
 But sometimes it's OK to use `qwtw` functions from a callbacks.
+ File `cbtest.jl` has an example how to use qwtw functions from a callback.

 #### Settings